Creating a Reading Culture (Even When You’re Low on Time and Funds)

 What kindergartener isn’t entranced by story time?
 Somewhere along the line, many of our students lose that initial fascination and excitement.
 My hope is that we, as educators, can work to maintain that momentum and create lifelong readers.

-Paige Classey Przybylski is a media specialist at Harborside Middle School in Milford, Connecticut.
-She has a B.A. in English and an M.A. in Curriculum and Instruction from the University of Connecticut.
+Paige Classey Przybylski is a media specialist at Harborside Middle School in Milford, CT.
+She has a BA in English and an MA in Curriculum and Instruction from the University of Connecticut.